 To ask for our help, please contact us.

 We’ll ask you for information about the workplace issues you’re trying to resolve.
 We may refer you to another government agency or department where appropriate.

-If your workplace issue relates to minimum pay and conditions, including pay while under the JobKeeper scheme, we'll ask you questions about your situation so we can:
+If your workplace issue relates to minimum pay and conditions, including pay while under the former JobKeeper scheme, we’ll ask you questions so we can: